jmath3912/MakeAD3B/README.md

 ### TO-DO
 - [ ] Automatically reformat .dsk file so it works as an Applsoft BASIC file immediately
-- [ ] Add checkboxes to toggle deletion of new, converted text file.
 - [x] Add themes under the Options Menu